Frid0l1n/Random-Forest/README.md

 ## Data preperation
 There are four essential types of financial data.
-* [Fundamental data](https://www.investopedia.com/terms/f/fundamentalanalysis.asp) contains information that could be found in regulator filings and buisnes analytics.
+* [Fundamental data](https://www.investopedia.com/terms/f/fundamentalanalysis.asp) contains information that can be found in regulator filings and buisnes analytics.
 Accaunting data which is reported quarterly.
-Fundamental data is extremly regulized and low frequency but it maybe useful in combination with other data types.
+Fundamental data is extremly regularized and only in low frequency available but it maybe useful in combination with other data types.

 * [Market data](https://www.ig.com/en/glossary-trading-terms/market-data-definition) includes all trading activity that takes place in an exchange.
 Every market participant leaves a characteristic footprint in the trading records.
 As an example TWAP algorithms leave a very particular footprint.